It’s one of the most dangerous myths most people believe…

-It’s for all these reasons that I’ve outlined that I think La Estancia deserves a serious look.
-So I’d say come check it out and have a glass of wine with Doug and I sometime.
+It’s for all these reasons that I think La Estancia deserves a serious look.
+So come check it out and have a glass of wine with Doug and me sometime.

-Over the course of those days, you’ll join Doug Casey and I in an immersive experience of the good life in Cafayate.
+Over the course of those days, you’ll join Doug and myself in an immersive experience of the good life in Cafayate.

 It will be a week filled with exciting social events, including cocktail parties, horseback riding adventures, golf, tennis, luxuriating at the athletic club & spa, dining out on Cafayate’s scenic plaza, and generally enjoying Argentina.

 There will also be plenty of opportunities to network with successful, likeminded individuals from all around the world.

 Most importantly, this retreat will allow you to fully appreciate just why, out of all the places in the world, Doug chose Argentina, and specifically Cafayate, as the place to build his lifestyle community.